3dcitydb/3dcitydb/README.md

 The 3D City Database is a free 3D geo database to store, represent, and manage virtual 3D city models on top of a standard spatial relational database.
 The database model contains semantically rich, hierarchically structured, multi-scale urban objects facilitating complex GIS modeling and analysis tasks, far beyond visualization.
 In 2012, the 3D City Database received the Oracle Spatial Excellence Award for Education and Research.

-The schema of the 3D City Database is based on the [OGC City Geography Markup Language (CityGML)](http://www.opengeospatial.org/standards/citygml), an international standard for representing and exchanging virtual 3D city models issued by the [Open Geospatial Consortium (OGC)](http://www.opengeospatial.org/).
+The schema of the 3D City Database is based on the [OGC City Geography Markup Language (CityGML)](https://www.citygml.org/), an international [standard](http://www.opengeospatial.org/standards/citygml) for representing and exchanging virtual 3D city models issued by the [Open Geospatial Consortium (OGC)](http://www.opengeospatial.org/).

 The 3D City Database has been realized as Oracle Spatial/Locator and PostgreSQL/PostGIS database schema, supporting following key features:

  * Full support for CityGML versions 2.0.0 and 1.0.0
- * Complex thematic modelling
+ * Complex thematic modelling incl. support for Application Domain Extensions (ADE)
  * Five different Levels of Detail (LODs)
  * Appearance information (textures and materials)
  * Digital terrain models (DTMs)
  * Representation of generic and prototypical 3D objects
  * Free, also recursive aggregation of geo objects
- * Flexible 3D geometries
+ * Flexible 3D geometries (Solid, BRep)

 The 3D City Database comes as a collection of SQL scripts that allow for creating and dropping database instances.